neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 <br>

 Maintaining a well-organised neuroscience project is hard.

-Despite the best intentions, folder organisation is low on the priority list during hectic data acquisition sessions spent managing complex systems and experimental animals.
+Although everyone can appreciate the benefits of a tidy project folder, the practicalities of running an experiment often gets in the way.
+Folder organisation is low on the list of priorities when it comes to acquisition sessions spent managing complex systems and experimental animals.

 However, the cost of small mistakes during data acquisition can be high.
 One misplaced character may mean sessions are missed by analysis